mirrorkeydev/Appstract/README.md

 Removed premium icon requests.
 Added some more new icons based on the most popular free icon requests and updated bindings to previous icons.

 #### V4.0.0 November 2020
 Fourth major release.
 Ported to the maintained fork of CandyBar [here](https://github.com/zixpo/candybar-sample).
-Opened up app to contributions (TODO).
+Opened up app to [contributions](https://github.com/mirrorkeydev/Appstract/blob/master/CONTRIBUTING.md).